Twitter bans ads from two Russian media outlets

-Twitter Inc on Thursday banned advertisements from accounts owned by Russian media outlets Russia Today (RT) and Sputnik, citing allegations by U.S. intelligence agencies that the two had tried to interfere with the 2016 U.S. election.
+Twitter Inc on Thursday accused Russian media outlets Russia Today (RT) and Sputnik of interfering in the 2016 U.S. election and banned them from buying ads on its network, after criticism the social network had not done enough to deter international meddling.

-RT and Sputnik condemned the decision, saying Twitter had encouraged ad spending, while Russia's foreign ministry said the ban was the result of U.S. government pressure and that it was planning a response.
+RT and Sputnik condemned the decision, saying Twitter had encouraged ad spending with its sales tactics, while Russia's foreign ministry said the ban was due to U.S. government pressure and that it planned to retaliate.

-San Francisco-based Twitter said in an unsigned statement on its website that election meddling is "not something we want" on the social network and that it had also done its own investigations of RT and Sputnik.
+San Francisco-based Twitter said in an unsigned statement on its website that election meddling is "not something we want" on the social network.
+It cited a report this year from U.S. intelligence agencies and said it had also done its own investigations of RT and Sputnik.

 "We did not come to this decision lightly, and are taking this step now as part of our ongoing commitment to help protect the integrity of the user experience on Twitter," the company said.

+Twitter, Facebook Inc and Alphabet Inc's Google have all recently detected that suspected Russian operatives used their platforms last year to purchase ads and post content that was politically divisive.
+Russia has denied interfering in the election.

-Twitter said it would take the estimated $1.9 million it had earned from RT global advertising since 2011 and donate the money "to support external research into the use of Twitter in civic engagement and elections."
+Twitter said it would take the estimated $1.9-million it had earned from RT global advertising since 2011 and donate the money "to support external research into the use of Twitter in civic engagement and elections."

 The company said it would allow RT and Sputnik to maintain regular, non-ad Twitter accounts in accordance with its rules.